-A change to the IDEA regulations at \$300.154 regarding parental consent to use public and private insurance occurred in February 2013.
-Under the changes, parents are required to provide consent before the LEA can access the child's or the parents' public or private insurance for the first time.
+• A change to the IDEA regulations at §300.154 regarding parental consent to use public and private insurance occurred in February 2013.
+Under the changes, parents are required to provide consent before the LEA can access the student's or the parents' public or private insurance for the first time.

 In addition, the LEA must provide notice annually ONLY to those parents who have consented to the release of billing information to Medical Assistance programs.
-The above section provides a mechanism for LEA to provide Notice to those parents who have consented to the release of this information.
-The LEA may choose to use this Notice as part of the IEP team meeting, or the LEA may choose to issue a separate Notice, which is available as a form on the Legal page of the Pattan website, www.pattan.net.
-For additional information, refer to the Q&A developed on this topic, also available on the Legal page of the Pattan website.
+The section on the previous page provides a mechanism for the LEA to provide Notice to those parents who have consented to the release of this information.
+The LEA may choose to use this Notice as part of the IEP team meeting, or the LEA may choose to issue a separate Notice, which is available as a form on the Legal page of the PaTTAN website, www.pattan.net.
+For additional information, refer to the Q&A developed on this topic, also available on the Legal page of the PaTTAN website.

+I. Special Considerations the IEP Team Must Consider Before Developing the IEP
-No Yes - The IEP must include a description of the instruction in Braille and the use of Braille unless the IEP team determines, after an evaluation of the student's reading and writing skills, needs, and appropriate reading and writing media (including an evaluation of the student's future needs for instruction in Braille or the use of Braille), that instruction in Braille or the use of Braille is not appropriate for the student.
-Is th he student blind or visually impaired?
-1. SPEC IAL CONSIDERATIONS THE IEP TEAM MUST CONSIDER BEFORE DEVELOPING THE IEP.
-ANY FACTORS CHECKED AS "YES" MUST BE ADDRESSED IN THE IEP.

-Braille instruction and materials must be provided to any student who is identified as having visual impairment unless the IEP team determines that instruction in braille or the use of braille is not appropriate for the student.
+INDIVIDUALIZED EDUCATION PROGRAM (IEP) Student's Name: Medical Statistics in Holders (87) Statistics Trainer Livrous Collection for the Medical Statistics (Medical Statistics (Medi I. SPECIAL CONSIDERATIONS THE IEP TEAM MUST CONSIDER BEFORE DEVELOPING THE IEP.
+ANY FACTORS CHECKED AS "YES" MUS [a] Is the student blind or visually impaired?
+The transfer of the set of the se Yes The IEP must include a description of the instruction in Braille and the use of Braille unless the IE an evaluation of the student's reading and writing skills, needs, and appropriate reading and writ evaluation of the student's future needs for instruction in Braille or the use of Braille), that instruction of Braille is not appropriate for the student.
+No No IEP Page 4 - inset a Braille instruction and materials must be provided to any student who is identified as having visual impairment unless the IEP team determines that instruction in braille or the use of braille is not appropriate for the student.
 This is determined after conducting an evaluation of and analyzing the student's reading, writing, and computing skills, needs and appropriate literacy media including the student's future needs.

+•• ANNOTATION: